ajkxyz/jpeg4py/README.md

-The purpose of this package is to provide thread-safe with releasing of GIL bindings for libjpeg-turbo which will work with numpy arrays on Python 2, 3 and PyPy with included numpy.
+The purpose of this package is to provide thread-safe with releasing of GIL bindings for libjpeg-turbo which will work with numpy arrays on Python 2, 3 and PyPy (when numpy will work with it).

 Covered TurboJPEG API: